typedb/typedb-driver/cpp/README.md

 A [sample `CMakeLists`](https://github.com/typedb/typedb-driver/blob/master/cpp/test/assembly/CMakeLists.txt) is available on the TypeDB Driver repository.

 ## API Reference
-To learn about the methods available for executing queries and retrieving their answers using the C++ driver, refer to the [API Reference](https://typedb.com/docs/drivers/cpp/api-reference).
+To learn about the methods available for executing queries and retrieving their answers using C++, refer to the [API Reference](https://typedb.com/docs/drivers/cpp/api-reference).

 ## Driver Architecture
 The C++ driver is a thin wrapper around the TypeDB rust driver, introducing classes for a more intuitive interface.
 Each C++ object holds a unique pointer to the corresponding native rust object and is the unique owner of that rust object.
 To ensure this, we enforce move-semantics on the C++ objects.
 The rust object is freed when the C++ object owning it is destructed.